samsuh/2025-learnings/README.md

 This is fun so far.
 12/13 - bought my midi keyboard today! pretty hyped, i feel like i got a good deal. i cant check it yet because he didnt include a usb type B cable, which i apparently dont have. i ordered one along with some other stuff so i can check everything tomorrow. i also got a pair of studio headphones, and ordered stuff online (cable, piano stool, piano sustain pedal, and a laptop stand so i can elevate it over the keyboard).

+Random wins:
+- i apparently won a $50 steam gift card for entering a giveaway when registering my power supply. seems legit and didnt have to give out any sketchy info.
+- got flagged for a data breach settlement several months ago and i filled it out, and apparently im getting $59 from that too.

+yay, i guess?